japila-books/apache-spark-internals/docs/core/TorrentBroadcastFactory.md

 = TorrentBroadcastFactory

-*TorrentBroadcastFactory* is a xref:core:BroadcastFactory.adoc[BroadcastFactory] of xref:core:TorrentBroadcast.adoc[TorrentBroadcast]s (for BitTorrent-like xref:ROOT:Broadcast.adoc[]s).
+*TorrentBroadcastFactory* is a core:BroadcastFactory.md[BroadcastFactory] of core:TorrentBroadcast.md[TorrentBroadcast]s (for BitTorrent-like ROOT:Broadcast.md[]s).

-NOTE: As of https://issues.apache.org/jira/browse/SPARK-12588[Spark 2.0] TorrentBroadcastFactory is is the one and only known xref:core:BroadcastFactory.adoc[BroadcastFactory].
+NOTE: As of https://issues.apache.org/jira/browse/SPARK-12588[Spark 2.0] TorrentBroadcastFactory is is the one and only known core:BroadcastFactory.md[BroadcastFactory].

 == [[creating-instance]] Creating Instance

 TorrentBroadcastFactory takes no arguments to be created.

-TorrentBroadcastFactory is created for xref:BroadcastManager.adoc#broadcastFactory[BroadcastManager].
+TorrentBroadcastFactory is created for BroadcastManager.md#broadcastFactory[BroadcastManager].

 == [[newBroadcast]] Creating Broadcast Variable (TorrentBroadcast)